drod3763/amazon-kindle-backup/README.md

 1. First remove any/all passkeys from your Amazon account.
 The appearance of a passkey will cause the script to fail.
 2. Install [bun](https://bun.sh/) if you haven't already.
 3. Update the .env file with your desired settings
-4. Install all the dependencies:
+4. Open a terminal and install all the dependencies by running:

 ```bash
 bun install
 ```

-4. To run:
+4. To run the script:

 ```bash
 bun start